jarnaldich/jarnaldich.github.com/blog/2022-04-23-why-zig-matters.md

 do](https://gdal.org/tutorials/raster_api_tut.html) to open a dataset in C, too.

 Now, we get to play around a bit with what is being done here.
-Zig is strongly typed, but has automatic type inference, so we didn't care to declare them.
+Zig is strongly typed, but has automatic type inference, so we didn't care to declare types.
 One cool feature of Zig is its ability to run code at compile time (for C users, imagine having a preprocessor that is C itself; for lisp users: you already know that stuff).
 We can treat types as values at compilation time, which means adding this: